-Trying to find the best games to play for school?
-We’ve compiled a list of games to play at school including indoor games and outdoor games for school.
+Trying to find the best games to play at school?
+We’ve compiled a list of games played at school including indoor games and outdoor games for school.

-We’ve even included games to play for school online as well as games to play on the school bus.
+We’ve even included games to play at school online as well as games to play on the school bus.
 Well what are you waiting for, check out our list of the best games to play at school.

 For younger children simply hopping across the single versus double squares can provide hours of fun.
 The first player stands behind the starting line to toss his or her marker in square one.
 Hop over square one to square two and then continue hopping to square eight, turn around, and hop back again.
 Pause in square two to pick up the marker, hop in square one, and out.